codecov/standards/README.md

 ## Operation Details

-Inside the `scripts` folder, you'll find shell files that run daily on a Travis CRON.
+Inside the `scripts` folder, you'll find shell files that run daily on a Travis CRON job.
 These scripts attach a timestamp to the `Last Updated` line in the `README.md` files for each standard and commit this change.
 This action triggers a Travis build for the respective standard.

 Within the Travis build for each standard:
   * Unit tests are run